 The Nd influx brought by the Atlantic Inflow at the Strait of Gibraltar is smaller than the Nd outflux exiting with the Mediterranean Outflow (Tachikawa et al., 2004; Greaves et al., 1991; Henry et al., 1994).
-The $\varepsilon{Nd}$ value of the Mediterranean

-- 5 outflow was estimated to be -9.4 (Henry et al., 1994; Tachikawa et al., 2004) is higher than that of the Atlantic inflow ( $\varepsilon{Nd}$ =-11.8; Spivack and Wasserburg (1988)).
+Furthermore, the ε{Nd} value of the Mediterranean Outflow (ε{Nd} = -9.5; Henry et al. (1994)) is higher than that of the Atlantic inflow (ε{Nd} =-11.8; Spivack and Wasserburg (1988)).
 Thus, a source of radiogenic Nd is required to balance these fluxes.

 Frost et al. (1986) and Spivack and Wasserburg (1988) proposed that the additional Nd source might be the partial dissolution of river particles and/or aeolian particles.
 Greaves et al. (1991) argued that the missing source might be rather of marine origin.
 Schijf et al. (1991) suggested that the Black Sea was a net source to the Mediterranean Sea.
-Based on a two box model Henry - 10 et al. (1994) suggested that the $\varepsilon{Nd}$ in the Ligurian sub-basin deep waters required an exchange involving $30 \pm 20\%$ of the sinking particles of atmospheric origin.
+Based on a two box model Henry et al. (1994) suggested that the ε{Nd} in the Ligurian sub-basin deep waters required an exchange involving $30 \pm 20\%$ of the sinking particles of atmospheric origin.
 Finally, Tachikawa et al. (2004) proposed that the missing term could be sediments deposited on the margins.
 In other words, the origin of this radiogenic input remains unclear.
-The present study aims to compile data and develop modelling tools for clarifying this issue. - The circulation of the Mediterranean Sea is driven by the fact that the mean evaporation exceeds the mean precipitation 15 leading to a density increase along surface water masses paths and subsequent strong convective events in winter.
+The present study aims to compile data and develop modelling tools for clarifying this issue.

+The circulation of the Mediterranean Sea is driven by the fact that the mean evaporation exceeds the mean precipitation leading to a density increase along surface water masses paths and subsequent strong convective events in winter.
 The main deep water sources are located in the Gulf of Lions (south of France) for the Western Mediterranean Sea (WMed), and the Adriatic sub-basin for the Eastern Mediterranean Sea (EMed; Millot and Taupier-Letage (2005)).
 In the mid-1990s a shift in the deep water formation site occurred during the Eastern Mediterranean Transient (EMT) events.
-The EMT describes a temporary change in the Eastern Mediterranean Deep Water (EMDW) formation site that switched from the Adriatic to the - 20 Aegean sub-basin (Roether et al., 1996, 2007; Lascaratos et al., 1999; Malanotte-Rizzoli et al., 1999; Theocharis et al., 1992, 1999).
+The EMT describes a temporary change in the Eastern Mediterranean Deep Water (EMDW) formation site that switched from the Adriatic to the Aegean sub-basin (Roether et al., 1996, 2007; Lascaratos et al., 1999; Malanotte-Rizzoli et al., 1999; Theocharis et al., 1992, 1999).
 The new source has produced large quantities of very dense water masses, in particular the Cretan Deep Water (CDW) that overflowed through the Cretan Arc Straits and subsequently filled the eastern Mediterranean with waters denser than the previously existing deep and bottom water.
-However, EMT was revealed using hydrographic tracers and anthropogenic ones such as CFC and H, both transients and not imprinted in the sediments.
-Establishing the occurrence of similar EMT event in - 25 the past would require the identification of proxies that clearly identify the distribution and circulation of the different water masses and that is memorized in the sediments.
+However, EMT was revealed using hydrographic tracers and anthropogenic ones such as CFC and 3H, both transients and not imprinted in the sediments.
+Establishing the occurrence of similar EMT event in the past would require the identification of proxies that clearly identify the distribution and circulation of the different water masses and that is memorized in the sediments.

 Tachikawa et al. (2004) demonstrated that the Nd isotopic signature is more conservative than the salinity in the Mediterranean Sea, the latter being strongly affected by the evaporation.
 In addition, these authors revealed that the Mediterranean water masses are well distinguished by their Nd isotopic signatures.
-The Mediterranean Sea makes an excellent "laboratory

-30 test" basin for studying the potential $\varepsilon{Nd}$ distribution variations as it is a semi enclosed basin with a quite short residence time of the waters (50-100 years; Millot and Taupier-Letage (2005)).
+The Mediterranean Sea makes an excellent "laboratory test" basin for studying the potential ε{Nd} distribution variations as it is a semi enclosed basin with a quite short residence time of the waters (50-100 years; Millot and Taupier-Letage (2005)).
 This paper also aims to investigate how EMT events affect the Nd distribution in the Mediterranean basin, in order to estimate the potential of this tracer to characterize from paleo archive (e.g., corals, foraminifera) the occurrence of such event in the past.
 Modelling represents an appropriate tool to address this question.
-In this study, we developed a new modelling platform for simulating Nd isotopic composition at high resolution in the Mediterranean basin.